 Biometric authentication uses your fingerprint, voice, or retina to verify your ID.

-Combining any two of these creates two-factor authentication.
 An example of this is requiring users to enter a random string of digits from a number-generating key fob in addition to a password.
 Medical offices have been a good example of providing these key fobs to personnel who need to access record rooms or sensitive patient data on a server.
 Because the key fobs generate new digit codes every 30-60 seconds, the likelihood of them getting hacked is small.
 Combined with a personalized passcode, users access the data in a more secure fashion.